Engineers' Society of Western Pennsylvania

 W-11: Wet FGD Chemistry and Operational Impacts on Wastewater Quality Discharge

-Bryan Hansen, P.E., Burns & McDonnell, Centennial, CO
+Bryan Hansen, P.E., Burns & McDonnell, Kansas City, MO

 This workshop will provide an overview of wet FGD chemistry and operating factors that will affect the wastewater quality.